This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 ・The surface has a uniform gloss like a mirror

-The biggest advantage of purchasing directly from the workshop is quality assurance .
+The biggest advantage of purchasing directly from the workshop is quality assurance.

 In the unlikely event of a malfunction, a craftsman will respond directly,

-You can maintain both customer satisfaction and trust .
+Maintain both customer satisfaction and trust.

 Foreign tourists expect "genuine Japanese quality."